mgamio/blog/_posts/2022-04-26-spring boot oauth2.md

 ## OAuth

-[OAuth](https://datatracker.ietf.org/doc/html/rfc6749){:target="_blank"} is an authorization framework many companies use to secure access to its protected resources.
+[OAuth](https://datatracker.ietf.org/doc/html/rfc6749){:target="_blank"} is an authorization framework many companies use to secure access to their protected resources.
 It performs this by using access tokens.

 The token represents a delegated right of access on behalf of the resource owner.